Locations:

 Logging miles in flimsy shoes can lead to injuries in your feet, ankles, knees and hips — a reality that works against a “get healthy” goal.
 Aches and pains from bad gear will not exactly encourage activity.

-A good pair of shoes can range from $60 to … well, as much you’d want to spend as specialized shoes can get pricey.
-Yes, it’s an investment — but those shoes will serve you well for 400 miles.
+A good pair of shoes can range from $60 to … well, as much you’d want to spend, as specialized shoes can get pricey.
+Yes, it’s a cost consideration — but those shoes will serve you well for 400 miles.
 (That’s only 15¢ per mile at the low end of the price scale!)

 Dumbbells or kettlebells

 Strength training is key to maintaining bone density and improving balance and coordination.
-Getting those benefits, though, doesn’t require a weight rack filled with hundreds of pounds of expensive iron.
+But getting those benefits doesn’t require a weight rack filled with hundreds of pounds of expensive iron.

 Instead, focus on reps and targeted exercise using smaller (and more economical) dumbbells and kettlebells.

 “You don’t need a lot of weight to build muscle,” says Dempers.
-“There’s a lot you can accomplish doing higher repetition exercise with dumbbells and kettlebells ranging from 5 to 25 pounds.”
+“There’s a lot you can accomplish doing higher repetition exercise with dumbbells and kettlebells ranging from five to 25 pounds.”

 Start with lower weights and build strength through more reps.
 Slowly increase the load or workout time as you feel more comfortable.
 Focus on form, too.
 Awkward posture can lead to injuries.